Cultural Immersion Through Study Abroad

 Some programs define cultural immersion as simply being there, asserting that physically studying in another country is an immersion in itself and that knowledge of another culture and language will follow naturally.
 While such programs range widely in design and learning outcomes, many educators feel that such an assumption can be limiting.

-The elusive perspective shift that comes from a deeper, more critical cultural immersion experience includes empathythe ability to see things from another point of view and evaluate situations not as American students (how would I feel in your place), but as local community members (how do you, the other, feel in your place) (in Toward Ethnorelativism: A Developmental Model of Intercultural Sensitivity by Milton Bennett, in Education for the Intercultural Experience, Intercultural Press, 1993).
+The elusive perspective shift that comes from a deeper, more critical cultural immersion experience includes empathythe ability to see things from another point of view and evaluate situations not as American students (how would I feel in your place), but as local community members (how do you, the other, feel in your place).

 It also includes critical reflectionan awareness of how one is informed by ones own culture and makes sense of cultural differences subjectively.
 These skills, difficult to define and qualify, are becoming more important as students look for jobs in the global marketplace.

-Experiential programs typically emphasize intense language study, homestays with local families, and heightened independent interactions with local communitiesoften in the form of internships, field research, or service-learning projects.
+Experiential programs typically emphasize intense Language Learning, homestays with local families, and heightened independent interactions with local communitiesoften in the form of internships, field research, or service-learning projects.
 They include a range of forums for enhancing the reflection process, such as discussion sessions, essay writing, field reports, and journal keeping.
-John Wallace in Educational Values of Experiential Education (in Theodore Gochenour, ed., Beyond Experience: The Experiential Approach to Cross-Cultural Education, World Learning, 1993) suggests that the right kind of experiential education constitutes a personal challenge, the meeting of which produces outcomes which cannot be achieved very often through books, reports, lectures, discussions, and tests.
+John Wallace in Educational Values of Experiential Education suggests that the right kind of experiential education constitutes a personal challenge, the meeting of which produces outcomes which cannot be achieved very often through books, reports, lectures, discussions, and tests.

 These outcomes include an increased self-confidence, a deeper awareness of ones own strengths and weaknesses, and a heightened knowledge of effective approaches to other human beingsall of which come from having functioned successfully in a strange environment and under a different set of ground rules from those found in ones own culture.